Krish2673/KBC/README.md

 # KBC
-A KBC game including all it's rules
+A KBC game with all it's rules including various customisations